Skip to content

 What the Buddha Taught – Walpola Rahula (.pdf) (.pdf)

-This classic introduction to Buddhism has had a dramatic impact on the shape of Buddhist thought in the West, but its interest is not merely historical: it remains a lucid and sympathetic introduction, accessible to modern readers even today, more than fifty years later.
+This classic introduction to Buddhism has had a dramatic impact on the shape of Buddhist thought in the West, but its interest is not merely historical: it remains a lucid and sympathetic introduction, more than fifty years later.

 Biography of Shakyamuni Buddha – Ven Master Hsing Yun (.pdf) (.epub) (.pdf)